Our Research Facilities

 The genome biology is supported by a world-leading bioinformatics team working within one of the largest supercomputing facilities for life sciences research in Europe.

-Find out more about Earlham Insitute
+Find out more about Earlham Institute

 John Innes Centre